A jelly good time.

 • Can I just show up at a game?

-Teams are assigned ahead of each game, so you’ll need to sign up first.
-Please contact us to join or get more information.
+No. Teams are assigned ahead of each game, so members must sign up first in the Member Portal.
+If you aren’t yet a member, please contact us to join the club or get more information.

 • How much does it cost?